juliaguida/oystercard/thermostat_es6/setting_up_jasmine.md

 [Back to the Challenge Map](README.md)

 To be able to TDD, we need a testing framework.
-The very awesome [Pivotal Labs](http://pivotal.io/labs) have built [Jasmine](https://github.com/Jasmine/jasmine) which conveniently has syntax that is extremely similar to RSpec.
+[Jasmine](https://github.com/Jasmine/jasmine) is a JavaScript testing framework which conveniently has syntax that is extremely similar to RSpec.

 In this challenge, you will install Jasmine, set up a new project and try to find common ground between RSpec and Jasmine.